-I will hazard a guess that since you’re here, you might be looking for an editor.
-Or maybe you know you’ll be looking for one sometime, and you’re doing your research.
+Since you’re here, you’re probably looking for an editor.
+Or maybe you’ll need one later and you’re doing your research.
 Welcome!
 And good on ya, thinking ahead like you are!

-Here are four somewhat-rhetorical questions to help you decide if and when you’re ready to hire an editor.
-And if you are, what sort you’re looking for.
+Here are four somewhat-rhetorical questions to ask yourself.
+The answers will help you decide what sort you’re looking for.

-You know you’re supposed to write this work, you might even know how it ends, but you’re not sure how to get there, or if your scenes even make sense!
-You might be ready for a developmental editor.
+You know you’re supposed to write this story, you might even know how it ends, but you’re not sure how to get there, or if your scenes even make sense!
+Sounds like you want a developmental editor or a book coach.

-Dev. editors are used to working with stuck authors, and you don’t have to have your ducks in a row (or even have the flock in the same pond) to team up with one.
-They’ll help get your plot structure straightened out and some will coach you along the way.
+Dev. editors and book coaches are used to working with stuck authors, and you don’t have to have your ducks in a row (or even have the flock in the same pond) to team up with one.
+They’ll help get your plot structure straightened out and/or coach you along the way.
 You may not always need one, but in the beginning of your writing journey, a dev. editor can be a valuable asset on your team.

-Buzzwords/synonyms: dev. editor, DE, content editor, substantive editor, book coach.
+Buzzwords/synonyms: dev. editor, DE, content editor, substantive editor, book coach, story coach.

-Have you finished your story but aren’t sure what to do now?
+I’ve finished my story but what do I do now?

 Buzzwords/synonyms: line editor, LE, just-plain-editor. (there aren’t a whole lot for this one)